PTAW-2025-Group-3/HabitaX/README.md

 php artisan storage:link
 ```

+> Note: The project was developed to run locally without requiring containerization.
+A docker-compose.yml is included for convenience and optional local testing, but using Docker is not required for normal local development.

 ## Usage

+The project can be run locally using a simple PHP + webserver + DB setup.
+For convenience we recommend:

-To access the application locally, you can use [Herd](https://herd.dev/) for a simple setup.
-After installing Herd, create a new site pointing to the project directory and set the environment to "Laravel".
-Herd will automatically configure the web server and database for you.
+- [Herd](https://herd.dev/) (easy local setup for Laravel) — point Herd to the project directory and choose the Laravel environment; Herd will configure a web server and database automatically.

-Alternatively, you can use Docker.
+Optional Docker usage
+- A docker-compose.yml is provided for developers who prefer a containerized local environment.
+Using Docker is optional — the application itself does not depend on Docker as a runtime requirement.
 Make sure you have Docker and Docker Compose installed, then run:

 ```bash
 docker-compose up -d